-- detailed baseline data on surface water flows and quality in the waterbodies that could be affected by the development; - a detailed description of the water management system on site, including the: - o clean water diversion systems and their final positioning; - o erosion and sediment controls; and - water storages; - detailed plans, including design objectives and performance criteria, for: - o design and management of the final voids; - o design and management of the evaporative sink; - o design and management of any tailings dams; - o ensuring the stability of high walls adjacent to low permeability barriers; - o establishment of drainage lines on the rehabilitated areas of the site; and - o control of any potential water pollution from the rehabilitated areas of the site; - performance criteria for the following, including trigger levels for investigating any potentially adverse impacts associated with the development: - o the water management system; - o the stability of high walls adjacent to low permeability barriers; - o surface water quality of the Hunter River; and - o stream and riparian vegetation health of the Hunter River; - a program to monitor: - o the effectiveness of the water management system; and - surface water flows and quality, stream and riparian vegetation health in the Hunter River (in so far as it could potentially be affected by the development); and - a plan to respond to any exceedances of the performance criteria, and mitigate and/or offset any adverse surface water impacts of the development. - (c) a Groundwater Management Plan, which includes: - detailed baseline data on groundwater levels, yield and quality in the region, and privatelyowned groundwater bores, that could be affected by the development; - groundwater assessment criteria, including trigger levels for investigating any potentially adverse groundwater impacts; - a program to monitor: - o groundwater inflows to the open cut mining operations; - o the impacts of the development on: - the alluvial aquifers, including additional groundwater monitoring bores as required by Water Group; - the effectiveness of the low permeability barrier; - base flows to the Hunter River; - any groundwater bores on privately-owned land that could be affected by the development; and - groundwater dependent ecosystems, including the River Red Gum Floodplain Woodland EEC located in the Hunter River alluvium: - o the seepage/leachate from water storages, backfilled voids and the final void; - a program to validate and recalibrate (if necessary) the groundwater model for the development, including an independent review of the model every 3 years, and comparison of monitoring results with modelled predictions; and - a plan to respond to any exceedances of the groundwater assessment criteria.
+- detailed plans, including design objectives and performance criteria, for: - o design and management of the final voids; - o design and management of the evaporative sink; - o design and management of any tailings dams; - o ensuring the stability of high walls adjacent to low permeability barriers; - o establishment of drainage lines on the rehabilitated areas of the site; and - o control of any potential water pollution from the rehabilitated areas of the site; - performance criteria for the following, including trigger levels for investigating any potentially adverse impacts associated with the development: - o the water management system; - o the stability of high walls adjacent to low permeability barriers; - o surface water quality of the Hunter River; and - o stream and riparian vegetation health of the Hunter River; - a program to monitor: - o the effectiveness of the water management system; and - surface water flows and quality, stream and riparian vegetation health in the Hunter River (in so far as it could potentially be affected by the development); and - a plan to respond to any exceedances of the performance criteria, and mitigate and/or offset any adverse surface water impacts of the development. - (c) a Groundwater Management Plan, which includes: - detailed baseline data on groundwater levels, yield and quality in the region, and privatelyowned groundwater bores, that could be affected by the development; - groundwater assessment criteria, including trigger levels for investigating any potentially adverse groundwater impacts; - a program to monitor: - o groundwater inflows to the open cut mining operations; - the impacts of the development on: - the alluvial aquifers, including additional groundwater monitoring bores as required by DPI Water; - the effectiveness of the low permeability barrier; - base flows to the Hunter River; - any groundwater bores on privately-owned land that could be affected by the development; and - groundwater dependent ecosystems, including the River Red Gum Floodplain Woodland EEC located in the Hunter River alluvium; - o the seepage/leachate from water storages, backfilled voids and the final void; - a program to validate and recalibrate (if necessary) the groundwater model for the development, including an independent review of the model every 3 years, and comparison of monitoring results with modelled predictions; and - a plan to respond to any exceedances of the groundwater assessment criteria.